 At first, you may not be able to supply all of your baby's food.
-Preemie infants sometimes need more calories per feeding, and your milk may be fortified or supplemented.
-Your baby's health care provider will discuss this with you.
-Just remember, any amount of milk that you provide for your baby is important.
-Even if your baby is too small to actually eat, pumped milk can be used for oral care and can also be saved for future use.
-Your baby's health care team will also want to know about any medicines that you are using as you bring your milk to the NICU.
+It can take time to build up a milk supply.
+Donor milk from a milk bank may be available in this case.
+Also because very premature infants need more protein and calcium, your milk may be fortified or supplemented.
+Your baby's healthcare provider will discuss this with you.
+Remember that any amount of milk that you provide for your baby is important.
+Even if your baby was born too early or is too ill to have large amounts, milk can be used to rinse his or her mouth.
+Rinsing your baby’s mouth helps him or her swallow your milk to protect your baby’s bowels.
+Your milk can also be saved for future use.
+Your baby's healthcare team will also want to know about any medicines that you are using as you bring your milk to the NICU.

-Normally, breastfeeding stimulates the breasts to produce more milk.
-If your baby can't nurse, it is important to express or pump milk from your breasts.
+Normally, breastfeeding stimulates your body to make more milk.
+If your baby can't nurse, it’s important to express or pump milk.
 The milk you collect will be given to your baby or stored for future use.
-The best time to start pumping is within a couple hours after your delivery, the sooner the better.
-If you delay milk expression, or do not express more frequently, you may not make enough milk to feed your baby.
-While expressing milk for your baby takes work and commitment, most mothers find the process of providing for their sick infant to be a rewarding experience.
+The best time to start pumping or expressing is within 6 hours after your delivery, the sooner the better.
+If you delay milk expression, or don't express more often, you may not make enough milk to feed your baby.
+Using a hands-on pumping technique helps you make more milk.
+So does spending time skin-to-skin with your baby.
+While expressing milk takes work and commitment, most mothers find the process of providing for their sick or premature infant to be a rewarding experience.

-Your health care team will likely teach you to express milk using just your hand during those early days.
-For the first couple of days after your delivery, this can be very helpful in expressing colostrum for your NICU baby.
+Your healthcare team may teach you to express milk using just your hands during those early days.
+For the first couple of days after your delivery, this can help you express colostrum for your NICU baby.

-Try not to go more than 4 to 6 hours without pumping.
+Try not to go more than 3 hours without pumping.

-Wash your hands thoroughly before handling the breast pump or collection kit.
+Wash your hands thoroughly before handling the pump or collection kit.

-Be sure to rest and get plenty of fluids.
+Be sure to get enough rest and fluids by drinking as soon as you are thirsty.
 This will help maintain your milk supply.

 To pump from both breasts at the same time (double pump), use a double milk-collection kit that attaches to the breast pump.
-Double pumping increases prolactin, the hormone that stimulates your breasts to produce milk.
+Double pumping increases prolactin.
+This is the hormone that stimulates your breasts to make milk.
 It also saves time.

-Massage the breasts before pumping and again during the final minutes of pumping.
+Massage the breasts gently before pumping, and during pumping.
 This helps stimulate “let-down” of the milk.
+Massaging while you pump helps express more milk with higher fat content.

-It’s best for your baby to be given fresh breast milk that has just been pumped.
-Since you will often not be with your baby to immediately give the breast milk, you may have to store your milk for future use.
-To store breast milk:
+It’s best to give your baby milk that has just been expressed.
+If you will not be with your baby right away after pumping, you will have to store your milk to use later.
+In general, follow these guidelines to store milk:

-Use sterile containers.
-An NICU nurse can provide these or tell you where to get them.
+Use very clean or sterile containers.
+A NICU nurse can give you these or tell you where to get them.
+It is best to use hard plastic or glass containers, not plastic bags.

-Label each bottle as instructed by the nurse.
-Unless told otherwise, you should write the baby’s name, the date and time the milk was pumped, whether the milk was fresh or frozen.
-Your baby's health care team will want to know which medicines you are taking.
+Label each bottle as told to by the nurse.
+Unless told otherwise, you should write the baby’s name, the date and time the milk was pumped, and whether the milk was fresh or frozen.
+Your baby's healthcare team will want to know which medicines you are taking.

 Don’t mix milk from different pumping sessions.

 Keep storage times in mind.
-Hospitals may have their own process for storing breast milk for hospitalized infants.
-In general, the following may be typical storage times recommended for NICU patients.
-These recommendations may differ from hospital to hospital.
+Hospitals may have their own process for storing milk for infants in the hospital.
+In general, the following may be typical storage times recommended for NICU babies.
+These times may differ from hospital to hospital.
 Longer storage times can be used for babies who are not in the NICU.

 77°F to 79°F